stewones/flew/docs/getting-started.md

   .catch(err => console.log(err));
 ```

-> use promises carefully, especially if you're expecting results from cache.
+> use promises carefully, especially if you're expecting results from cache or state.

 ### Configuring options only once